Same-sex marriage in Scotland

-Same-sex marriage in Scotland has been legal since 16 December 2014.
+Same-sex marriage has been legal in Scotland since 16 December 2014.
 As family law is not reserved to the Parliament of the United Kingdom, the Scottish Parliament has legislative competence to make changes to the law on marriage.
-A same-sex marriage law was approved by the Scottish Parliament in February 2014 and received royal assent on 12 March 2014.
+A same-sex marriage law was approved by the Scottish Parliament on 4 February 2014 and received royal assent on 12 March 2014.
 It came into effect on 16 December with many civil partners converting their relationships into marriages, while the first same-sex marriage ceremonies occurred on 31 December 2014.

 Civil partnerships for same-sex couples have been legal in Scotland since 2005.